Maximize returns.

 ROI on multiple financed purchases

-At the beginning of this section, we said that the investor has $100,000 in capital to invest.
-By using leverage, four rental properties could be purchased by using a 25% down payment ($25,000) for each home compared to paying all cash for one house.
+Continuing with our example of an investor with $100,000 in capital to invest, let’s assume that (with debt financing) four (4) rental properties could be purchased with a 25% down payment ($25,000) for each home instead of paying all cash for just one house.

-Assuming the five-year return on each property was the same, the annualized and total ROIs would still be 12.96% and 83.92% respectively, but the actual total gain on investment from all four properties would be $183,920:
+Assuming the five-year return on each property is the same, the annualized and total ROIs would still be 12.96% and 83.92%, respectively.
+However, the actual total gain on investment from all 4 properties would be $183,920:

 • $45,980 gain on investment per property x 4 properties = $183,920 total gain on investment

-By investing in four different properties, an investor can diversify a portfolio geographically by purchasing rental houses in different parts of the country.
+It’s also worth considering that by acquiring four (4) different properties, an investor could conceivably also diversify their portfolio geographically by purchasing rental houses in various parts of the country.

 ROI on a one-year holding period

-The above examples calculated the ROI over a multi-year holding period and the property being sold.
-You can also use a modified version of the ROI formula to calculate the return on investment for one year when you still own the property:
+The above examples calculated the ROI over a multi-year holding period of a property being sold.
+You can also use a modified version of the ROI formula to calculate the return on investment for one year while you still own the property:

 • ROI = Before-tax cash flow / Total investment